Uber Accident Claims: What You Need To Know

 Michigan law requires Uber drivers to carry liability insurance with the following limits in order to provide necessary coverage when they are at-fault in causing crashes:

 - When an Uber driver is on-call and is available to transport a passenger (but is not actually transporting a passenger), then the minimum liability coverage that the Uber driver must have in effect is “$50,000.00 per person for death or bodily injury” and “$100,000.00 per incident for death or bodily injury.”
 (MCL 257.518b(1)(a)(i); 257.2123(2)(a))

 - When an Uber driver is transporting an Uber passenger, then the minimum liability coverage that the Uber driver must have in effect is a “combined single limit of $1,000,000.00 for all bodily injury or property damage.”
 (MCL 257.518b(1)(b)(i); 257.2123(3)(a))

 Need help?
 Call the attorneys at Michigan Auto Law

 If you have been injured in a crash and would like to speak with an experienced insurance lawyer about Uber accident claims, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.